Eliav2/how-react-hooks-work/README.md

 #### article mirrors

-All mirrors(at medium,reddit,etc) considered deprecated as i don't update them when needed. please read from Home page
+All mirrors(at medium, Reddit, etc) are considered deprecated as I don't update them when needed. please read from the Home page

 - [Home page](https://eliav2.github.io/how-react-hooks-work/)